bsommardahl/pisto/README.md

 - PouchDb for offline sync - Uses local database that syncs with remote database(s).
 - Written in ReasonML, so the code is (will be) super solid and performant!
 - Using Facebook's React framework.
+- Built with tests first (TDD) using Jest.

-## Warning:
+## Here Be Dragons:
 I am learning ReasonML and React at the same time.
 At some point, I expect this code will be a great example of how ReasonML and React can work together in harmony.
 But until that day, I this code will be full of horrible structure and smells.
-If you are a newb like me, and you're looking for some example code, "This is not the repository you're looking for.
-Move along."
+If you are a newb like me, and you're looking for some example code, copy/paste with caution. - Byron